Last updated on August 5, 2021

 In a small hotel, we spent a few moments in the lobby looking at black and white photos of Dalí posing with his friends and wife, Gala.
 It’s the hotel where he stayed every time he came to Figueres later in life, especially when he was working on his museum.

-Hidden away off the main the dining area was a secluded dining room where Dalí would sit and eat with his friends.
-And as I stood there absorbing the rough, white-washed walls and breathing in the musky smell of the old wine barrels, Ana told me of Dali’s love for Gala…
+Hidden away off the main lobby, the dining area was a secluded dining room where Dalí would sit and eat with his friends.
+As I stood there absorbing the rough white-washed walls, breathing in the musky smell of the old wine barrels, Ana told me of Dali’s love for Gala.

 “She was the love of his life, she was everything to him.
 His parents weren’t happy about the relationship because she was ten years older than him.
 And she was quite modern, she’d already had other lovers.
 His family stopped talking to him, hoping it would make him leave her, but he never did.”